Your first program in Python for SPIKE Pro Preview

 import motor, time

-The motor commands require knowing which port is being used.
-You can write the number for the port, but we found that using the "port" keyword makes the program more readable.
-To use this keyword, we need to do the same as before and warn the program that we are using this tool:
+Motor commands need to know which port is being used.
+You can use the port number, but using the "port" keyword makes the code easier to read.
+To use this keyword, we need to tell the program that we will use it:

 from hub import port

-You'll notice that this import does not look like the rest.
-That is because instead of importing the full "hub" module, we are importing only the "port" keyword.
-One of the advantages of this method is that we won't need to write "hub.port" but rather just the "port" part of the command.
+You will notice that this import looks different from the others.
+This is because instead of importing the entire "hub" module, we are importing only the "port" keyword.